contest-framework/server/documentation/configure.md

-# Tertestrial Server Configuration
+# Contest Server Configuration

-Run <code type="tertestrial-command">tertestrial setup</code> in the root directory of your codebase to generate Tertestrial's configuration file (<code type="repo/existing-file">.testconfig.json</code>).
-This file tells the Tertestrial server which actions it should perform when it receives messages from a Tertestrial client.
+Run <code type="contest-command">contest setup</code> in the root directory of your codebase to generate Contest's configuration file (<code type="repo/existing-file">.testconfig.json</code>).
+This file tells the Contest server which actions it should perform when it receives messages from a Contest client.

-The `trigger` block of an action describes the command sent by the Tertestrial client.
-Tertestrial performs pattern matching on this block.
+The `trigger` block of an action describes the command sent by the Contest client.
+Contest performs pattern matching on this block.
 Attributes can contain globs as placeholders.

 The `run` block defines the console command to run.
 You can insert values received in the `trigger` block via placeholders in the